 It often begins with the feeling that something just isn’t quite right; small but noticeable signs that a senior loved one may require some assistance to maintain safety at home.
 She may seem a bit more forgetful, or is walking more slowly and cautiously.
 Perhaps you’ve reached into the fridge for a drink and noticed old, expired food – or limited food choices that could indicate a problem with grocery shopping or meal preparation.

-At Innovative Senior Solutions, providers of the top-rated professional home care Albany GA families trust, we know how challenging it can be to initiate a conversation with an older loved one when changes such as these are noted.
-We also know that seniors are often reluctant to accept the need for help at home.
-To assist family members with effectively communicating their concerns, we’ve compiled the following conversation tips to help overcome objections to home care services.
+At Innovative Senior Solutions, providers of the top-rated professional senior care Albany GA families trust, we know how challenging it can be to initiate a conversation with an older loved one when changes such as these are noted.
+We also know that seniors are often reluctant to accept the need for using the services of an Adult Day Health Center or Personal Care Home, or seeking help at home.
+To assist family members with effectively communicating their concerns, we’ve compiled the following conversation tips to help overcome objections to senior care services.

 Start with a positive.
 Regardless of the approach you decide to take, always begin with an upbeat tone.
 Find something positive to compliment the senior on, such as the newly blooming flowers in the yard or the blouse she’s wearing; or update her on some happy news, such as the new job your sister has been offered, or the upcoming graduation of one of the grandchildren.